Sankethi language

 The language is most often written in the Kannada script.
 However, Sankethi (especially in the spoken form) has relatively higher frequencies of consonant clusters of more than two consonants and semivowels.
 This makes it difficult to write in the Kannada script, which would require multiple subscripted letters (ಒತ್ತಕ್ಷರ - ottakṣara).
 As a result, Sankethi is rarely found in printed or any written form, and has no standardized form.

 Three main dialects exist of the Sankethi language: Kaushika, Bettadpura and Lingadahalli, each associated with the three primary Sankethi communities located in Karnataka.
-It is worth noting that these dialects are all located in a sprachbund which includes not only Kannada but also Tulu, due to Sankethi villages being located in the Malnad region.
+These dialects are all located in a sprachbund which includes not only Kannada but also Tulu, due to Sankethi villages being located in the Malnad region.
 As Sankethi has no standardized form, it can be difficult to assess what the "true" grammar and features of Sankethi is, as evidenced in the literature by H.S.
 Ananthanaryana and Kikkeri Narayana.
 The grammar and semantic features of Kannada are those most often assimilated into Sankethi, as many Sankethis are bilingual in Kannada.

 Phonology

 Sankethi phonology is very similar to Kannada and Tamil, with the classical Sanskrit aspirates and retroflex laterals characteristic of many Dravidian languages.
 Like a few other South Indian languages including Konkani, Marathi, and Saurashtra, the language has a few uncommon aspirates: [ʋʰ], [nʰ], and [ʃʰ], though both most often appear in their palatalized forms.
 Its presence is often marked by the presence of long vowels, as well as syllable finally (where they are often palatalized in that position).
 See the table below for the range of Sankethi consonants.

-Sankethi vowels are very similar to Tamil vowels:
+Sankethi vowels are very similar to Tamil and Kannada vowels:

 In Sankethi, some nouns that end in ಒ (o) have a final nasal sound, which is not indicated with the anusvāra when written down.
 This is especially prevalent in the Lingadahalli dialect.